Free, trusted citizenship help for California residents!

 After you complete your application, you must submit it to USCIS to apply.
 WRS will not submit your application for you.
 WRS does not share any information about your application with USCIS.

 How does the process work?

-Once your screening is completed and you work with us to complete your forms, we can schedule a time to do a final review your application together via video chat using the app Zoom.
-If you get stuck as you complete your application, you can reach out to our office and we can address any questions.
+Once your screening is completed and you work with us to complete your forms, we can schedule a time to do a final review of your application via video chat using the app Zoom.
+If you get stuck during the process, you can reach out to our office and we can address any questions.
 Also, if you are unable to afford the USCIS application filing fee at this time, we can discuss your situation to determine whether you are eligible for a fee waiver for the filing fee.

 What are the citizenship eligibility requirements?

 - Be at least 18 years old at the time of filing the naturalization application